 The above analysis implicitly assumes universal soft SUSY breaking masses at the GUT scale, which directly affect the spectrum of SUSY particles at the weak scale.
-In the simplest case we have a universal gaugino mass $M{1/2}$ , a universal mass for squarks and sleptons $m{16}$ and a universal Higgs mass $m{10}$ , as motivated by SO(10).
-In some cases, threshold corrections to gauge coupling threshold corrections, a much smaller or even slightly negative threshold correction at the GUT scale would be consistent with gauge coupling unification [76].
+In the simplest case we have a universal gaugino mass $M{1/2}$, a universal mass for squarks and sleptons m{16} and a universal Higgs mass m{10} , as motivated by SO(10).
+In some cases, threshold corrections to gauge coupling unification can be exchanged for threshold corrections to soft SUSY parameters (see [75] and refs. therein).
+For example, if gaugino masses were not unified at M_G and, in particular, gluinos were lighter than winos at the weak scale (cf. Eq.
+(93.11)), then it is possible that, due to weak scale threshold corrections, a much smaller or even slightly negative threshold correction at the GUT scale would be consistent with gauge coupling unification [76].